 TIP: If you intend to spend several days at the Aquaventure water park, consider booking a room at Atlantis hotel.
 The entrance to the park is included in the price of the hotel room.

 This might be quite a good deal for a family of 3 or 4 people staying in one room in a less busy season.
-I just checked for the prices at Atlantis and family room rates start at around 340 EUR (+ tax) per night for up to 4 people.
-If you take into account that tickets to the water park alone cost about 240 EUR for a family of 4, this is actually an amazing deal!
+Depending on the season, the prices at Atlantis and family room rates start at around 500 EUR (+ tax) per night for up to 4 people.
+If you take into account that tickets to the water park alone cost about 300 EUR for a family of 4, staying here can sometimes be quite a good deal!

 Note that children under 1,2m (4 feet) are not allowed on any of the big rides in Dubai water parks.
 There is a children’s play area with water slides and they can join you on the Lazy River as well.